304 North Cardinal St.

 Yes.
-Although there are barriers to get in, and Canary Wharf is a private estate so you could be refused entry in theory.
+However, there are security barriers at the entrance, and Canary Wharf is a private estate — so you could be refused entry in theory.

 In reality the security staff are pleasant, and it is their job to maintain the security of the estate, not to prevent people from having a look around.

-No. Canary Wharf is not currently in the congestion charge zone or the ultra low emissions zone.
+No. Canary Wharf is not currently in the Congestion Charge Zone.

-Canary Wharf is only currently in the LEZ.
+Canary Wharf is only in the LEZ and the ULEZ.

 Yes.
 Canary Wharf is in the LEZ.

-So unless you are planning to arrive to Canary Wharf in an articulated lorry you do not need to worry about it!
+Unless you are planning to arrive to Canary Wharf in an articulated lorry, you do not need to worry about it!